BankingofThings/BoT-NodeJS-SDK/README.md

 ./configure.sh
 ```
 ### Enter your MakerID
-Copy paste your uniuqe MakerID from the FINN portal.
+Copy paste your unique MakerID from the FINN portal.
 You can find it under "Account"

 ### Multi-pairable device (yes/no)
 When your IoT device is meant to be used by more than one user say "yes" to this option.